About Rattle & Roll Playspace

 Update: Covid-19 re-opening

 After a very stressful time for myself personally having the business close and having a newborn and then six children to homeschool we are just making headway to getting the café finally re-opened.
 It will be a very different system from before and we are prioritising our classes after all that is where it all started.
-For now you will only be able to attend the cafe if you have booked or a class or private use of the sensory/ music room for you and your friends.
+For now you will only be able to attend the cafe if you have booked or a class or open play session to enable us to control numbers in the venue and keep everyone safe.
 The cafe will be running a reduced menu and hopefully as things slowly return the normal we will be able to open things up a bit more.
 You can however book a single class and stay after your session for a little while to chat with friends or have a coffee.
-No two groups will cross over and all areas will be sanitised between groups.
 We have done a thorough Covid-19 risk assessment and have numerous procedures in place to manage this.

 Your safety and your little ones safety is our upmost priority.